rcl-cloud-apps/cloud101/index.md

 # Introduction

-In this series of hands-on lessons you will learn the basic of cloud computing by installing and hosting an eCommerce site in the cloud.
+In this series of hands-on lessons, you will learn the basic of cloud computing by installing and hosting an eCommerce site in the cloud.

 ## What is cloud computing